You can schedule events, such as maintenance, for environments.

 - Set planned start and end dates and assign owners.

-If you schedule the environment in a time period that overlaps, you will
+If you schedule the environment in a time period that overlaps, you'll

 get an error.
 The error is highlighted on the schedule and notifications go to